AMHF 003 – Inbound Marketing for Aviation – Three Ways to Build Your Prospect List

 How does inbound marketing for aviation build your prospect list and improve your sales?
+It’s the best way to provide your sales professionals with quality aviation lead generation – people self-identify that they want to know more about your products and services.
 We discuss three methods – buying, borrowing, and building a list.

 Building (and tending) your house list is really about building security for your company.
 If you have a growing number of people who have expressed an interest in your product that you are communicating with regularly, you know you have future sales waiting to happen.